drdww/OPIM5641/Module6/Activity/readme.md

 # Activity
 Basic linear regression for the Widget Corporation.
+Students can try to build a linear regression model (vanilla vs. power model)